Lung Cancer Stages Proper Staging Leads to Appropriate Treatments

 In stage 2A, the tumor is either:

-less than 5cm but cancerous cells are found in the lymph nodes near the affected lung OR
+less than 5cm but cancerous cells are found in the lymph nodes near the affected lungs OR

 between 5 to 7cm in size and no cancerous cells in the lymph nodes.